DoTheEvo/Traefik-simplest-step-by-step/README.md

 - **run traefik-docker-compose.yml**</br>
 `docker-compose -f traefik-docker-compose.yml up -d` will start the traefik container.

+    traefik is running, you can check it at the ip:8080 where you get the dashboard

     *extra info:*</br>
     Typicly you see guides having just single compose file called `docker-compose.yml`